The RFDS in QLD

 Highlights of the program included "case discussions, primary response scenarios and obstetrics".

-The Course is limited to 24 participants, therefore early registration is highly recommended.
+Courses are limited to 24 participants and early registration is highly recommended.

 2019 Course Dates

-Register your interest in attending the RFDS STAR Program* required fields
+Register your interest in attending the RFDS STAR Program in 2020.* required fields